dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/73-Jan-2024/jan-sl-updates.md

 - **BigQuery numeric types** &mdash; Numeric types with precision greater than 38 (like `BIGDECIMAL`) in BigQuery are now supported and accepted.
 Previously, it was unsupported and would return an error.
 - **Support for scientific notation** &mdash; Scientific notation for large numbers is displayed and correctly interpreted.
 Previously, they were unsupported.
-- **Google Sheets dimension values** &mdash; Dimension values are now accurately preserved instead of being inadvertently converted into strings.
-Previously, dimension values were incorrectly converted into a string.
+- **Google Sheets dimension values** &mdash; We now preserve dimension values accurately instead of being inadvertently converted into strings.
 - **Multiple derived metrics resolution** &mdash; Resolved issues with naming collisions in queries involving multiple derived metrics using the same metric input.
 Previously, this could cause a naming collision.
 Input metrics are now deduplicated, ensuring each is referenced only once.
 - **Deduplication of input measures** &mdash; Resolved warnings related to using two duplicate input measures in a derived metric.
 Previously, this would trigger a warning.
 Input measures are now deduplicated, enhancing query processing and clarity.